 Upper tier of four photos: In the first study, hatchery seed was planted in six-inch diameter plastic plant pots that were placed level with the sandy sediment surface at each of three flats near Hampton Harbor.
 Clam density (330, 660, and 1320 per m2) and predator netting (present vs. absent) were varied at each site.
 At the end of the trial, the contents of each pot were sieved through a 1-mm mesh and the number and sizes of the clams recorded.

-Middle tier of four photos: Hatchery-reared clams produce a distinct disturbance ring at the time of their planting.
+Middle tier of four photos: Hatchery-reared clams produce a distinct disturbance ring at the time of planting.
 The ring enables researchers to determine the growth rate of surviving individuals without physically marking the animals.
 Here, clams have nearly doubled in size during the field trial.
-Placing large nets onto sandy flats is challenging work because a deep furrow must be dug around the perimeter of the seeded area.
-Staff and clammers used clam hoes as well as shovels to complete the work.
+Placing large nets on- sandy flats is challenging work because a deep furrow must be dug around the perimeter of the seeded area.
+Staff and clammers used clam hoes, as well as shovels, to complete the work.
 Once the net is placed over the seed clams, the edge of the net must be buried by filling in the furrow with the sediment.
-In this photo, planters are using their feet to accomplish that task.
+In this photo, planters are using their feet to accomplish this task.
 The seed produced at DEI for this experiment ranged in size from 8 to 12 mm in shell length.